About

 ARTIST STATEMENT

-Julie Levesque is a chromaphobic sculptor/multi-media artist who prefers to work in all white or monotone.
-White lends a serenity and a quiet power to her work that brings all elements together in a unifying visual – slowly releasing details with patient, close inspection.
+I am a chromaphobic sculptor/multi-media artist who prefers to work in all white or monotone.
+White lends a serenity and a quiet power to my work that brings all elements together in a unifying visual – slowly releasing details with patient, close inspection.
 The absence of color represents the blanching of memory, purity, sacredness, snow, ice and salt.
 It is a world of white that shifts delicately from tenuous balance to a longing for spacious calm.

-Her work is concept driven allowing for ideas to drive material selection.
-It grapples with the tension between opposites—fences that both protect and trap, objects encrusted and arrested in time, the coiled energy of barbed wire, photographs of the arctic stitched down in an effort to ‘fix’ global warming.
+My work grapples with the tension between opposites—fences that both protect and trap, objects encrusted and arrested in time, the coiled energy of barbed wire, photographs of the arctic stitched down in an effort to ‘fix’ global warming.
+This includes the ‘zero’ moment between action and inaction.
+Covid was such a time, as is the moment between indecision and decision.

 BIO